Magda Lupescu

-Magda Lupescu (born Elena Lupescu; 3/15 September 1899 – 29 June 1977), later officially known as Princess Carol of Hohenzollern-Sigmaringen, was the mistress and later wife of King Carol II of Romania.
+Magda Lupescu (born Elena Lupescu; 3/15 September 1899 – 29 June 1977), known as Princess Elena of Romania after 1947, was the mistress and later wife of King Carol II of Romania.

 Early life and family

-Many of the facts relating to her early life are difficult to ascertain due partly to the circumstances of the time and place, partly to unintentional mistakes and typographical errors, and partly to outright fabrications and obfuscations by her friends and enemies, and by herself.
+Many of the facts relating to her early life are difficult to ascertain due partly to the circumstances of the time and place, partly to unintentional mistakes and typographical errors, and partly to outright fabrications and obfuscations by her friends and enemies, as well as by herself.

 Elena Lupescu was the daughter of Elise (or Eliza) Lupescu (née Falk) and Nicolae Lupescu, an apothecary.
 Her mother was an Austrian-born Jew who converted to the Roman Catholic Church prior to her marriage.
 Most sources agree that Nicolae Lupescu was born Jewish and adopted his name upon conversion to Orthodox Christianity, the established religion in Romania.
 There are three different versions as to his surname prior to conversion—it may have been Grünberg (variant spellings "Grunsberg", "Grümberg", etc.); or it may have been Wolff (variant spelling "Wolf"); or it may have been originally Grünberg and it was later changed to Wolff.
 The latter version is the most common, but the first is the most probable.
 Many of her close relatives also chose to change their surname to Lupu, which is Wolf[f] in Romanian.
 The Wolff family had been living in Romania for only a generation at the time of her birth.
 The origin of her nickname "Magda", by which she was later known, is obscure.
 According to Elena Lupescu herself, it was originally a mistake of an Italian journalist; but according to an alternative version, "Magda" was, at the time, Bucharest slang for "reformed prostitute".

 She had a younger brother, Constantin Schloim Lupescu.

 Lupescu was raised from birth as a Catholic.
 She was educated at the "Diaconesele", a Bucharest boarding school run by Bavarian nuns of the Institute of the Blessed Virgin Mary from Nymphenburg, and one of the best girls schools in the country.

 According to Arthur Quinlan, at some point during Lupescu's childhood her family moved to Sulina, a port on the Danube, where Nicolae Lupescu opened a pharmacy.
 In 1912 they moved back to Iași, where her father started a novelty shop.
 Not much is known of her life during Romania's participation in World War I (1916–1918).

 On 17 February 1919, in Iași, Lupescu married Ion Tâmpeanu, an officer of the Romanian Royal Army.
 According to Quinlan, Elena did not adapt well to garrison life and had several affairs.
 The marriage ended in divorce, but it is not clear when; Quinlan places it in 1920.
 According to Easterman, she was still married to Tâmpeanu in 1923, when she first encountered Carol.
 After the divorce, Elena took again her maiden name, Lupescu.